 For over 10 years, the Community Water Center (CWC) has worked with San Joaquin Valley water districts to address community water challenges and advance both immediate and sustainable water solutions.
 To further support the local leadership, CWC is launching the Community Water Leaders Network (CWLN or the Network) to ensure board members have the resources, information, support and opportunities they need to implement water solutions at the local, regional, and state levels.

-The Network is comprised of four core components designed to support the diverse needs of local water leaders:
+The Network is comprised of three core components designed to support the diverse needs of local water leaders:

 - The Community Water Leaders Network Newsletter - A monthly bilingual newsletter available through mail or email with updates, resources and upcoming meetings relevant to water boards in the Central Valley.

 - Water Leader Briefings - Monthly conference calls that provide members an opportunity to connect with each other, crowd-source questions and receive updates and information from the comfort of their own homes.

 - Roundtables and workshops - Periodic discussions and workshops that bring together diverse decision-makers to facilitate conversations and learning on specific topics of shared interest.

 Complete this form to nominate yourself or water leader you know and email it to Susana De Anda (email@example.com) or mail to Community Water Center Attn: Susana De Anda, 900 W. Oak Ave., Visalia, CA 93291